 Imaging Studies in Intrahepatic Cholangiocarcinoma

 The main imaging modalities used in the radiographic evaluation of intrahepatic cholangiocarcinoma are ultrasonography, computed tomography, magnetic resonance imaging and positron emission tomography.
 Each imaging modality has its own strong points, weaknesses, and indications.

 Ultrasonography is usually the first imaging modality used in any patient complaining of non-specific abdominal symptoms such as pain and indigestion.

 An intrahepatic cholangiocarcinoma is usually hyperechoic.
 These tumors tend to be homogenous and they can resemble hepatocellular carcinoma.
 Contrast-enhanced ultrasound might show washout within intrahepatic cholangiocarcinoma similar to what you would see with hepatocellular carcinoma.

 Computed Tomography in Intrahepatic Cholangiocarcinoma

 Intrahepatic cholangiocarcinoma can be infiltrative and they usually do not have a capsule which can differentiate them from hepatocellular carcinoma.
 The lesions appear hypoattenuating on non-enhanced computed tomography.

 When contrast is used, intrahepatic cholangiocarcinoma shows enhancement only on delayed imaging series, but not in the arterial or portal venous phase images.
-When necrosis and mucin is extensive in the center of the tumor, the center of the tumor remains hypodense despite contrast administration.
-A recent study has found that tumors that show enhancement of more than two thirds of the tumor’s bulk are usually associated with a worse prognosis.
+When necrosis and mucin are extensive in the center of the tumor, the center of the tumor remains hypodense despite contrast administration.
+A recent study has found that tumors that show enhancement of more than two-thirds of the tumor’s bulk are usually associated with a worse prognosis.